SuperDARN/rst/docs/user_guide/rPlot_XML.md

 The <code>position</code> attribute defines the position of an element on the page or screen.
 The position is given in terms of the X and Y offset from the top left-hand corner of the plot.

 `color="*aarrggbb*"`
 The <code>color</code> tag defines attribute defines the color of a primitive in terms of the red,green,blue and alpha (transparency) channels.
-The attribute value <em>aarrggbb</em> is in hex, <em>aa</em> gives the value of the alpha channel, <em>rr</em> gives the value of the red channel, <em>gg</em> gives the value of the green channel and <em>bb</em> gives the value of the blue channel.
+The attribute value *aarrggbb* is in hex, *aa* gives the value of the alpha channel, *rr* gives the value of the red channel, *gg* gives the value of the green channel and *bb* gives the value of the blue channel.
 All values range between 0 (off) and ff  (fully on).
 The alpha channel is implemented by the renderer and some output devices (PostScript), do not support it.

 `mask="*m*"`
 The <code>mask</code> attribute defines the RGBA color mask.
 The mask value *x* is a hexadecimal number and represents which color channels are enabled.
-The top (4th) bit of <em>x</em> controls the alpha channel, the third bit controls the red channel, the second bit controls the green channel and bottom (1st) bit controls the blue channel.
+The top (4th) bit of *x* controls the alpha channel, the third bit controls the red channel, the second bit controls the green channel and bottom (1st) bit controls the blue channel.
 If a bit is set, the channel is enabled otherwise the channel is masked out.
 A value of <code>f</code> enables all channels.
 The <code>mask</code> attribute is closely coupled with the <code>color</code> attribute and allows you to control the output channels of a plot without having to modify the color directly.

 `width="*w*"`